Quasi-sure essential supremum and applications to finance: Quasi-sure support and quasi-sure essential supremum

 \subsection{Quasi-sure essential supremum}

-It is possible to incorporate measurability in the definition of the essential supremum (see \cite[Section 5.3.1]{KS01} for the definition and the proof of existence of the classical essential supremum).
-This has been done by \cite{BCJ} for a single real-valued random variable and by \cite{KL} for a family of vector-valued random variables and with respect to a random partial order.
+When there is a single probability measure prevailing on the state space, \cite{BCJ} has incorporated measurability in the definition of the essential supremum (see also \cite{KL} for a family of vector-valued functions).
 We propose below a quasi-sure version of the essential supremum.